 American Alliance of Museums

 CERF + (craft emergency relief fund) has a wonderful Artist Career Resource page.
 CERF+ is committed to keeping the craft field strong by keeping professional craft artists at work.
 Good business practices contribute to the likelihood of rebounding from setbacks, whether due to minor mishaps or major emergencies.CERF+ produces live conference presentations and articles on insurance and other topics that help artists strengthen their business practices.

 Harriette Estel Berman has a ferociously helpful website called Professional Guidelines.
-It has professional guide lines like: working with digital images, tips to getting into juried shows, resources for legal and professional advice and much more.
+It has professional guidelines like working with digital images, tips for getting into juried shows, resources for legal and professional advice, and much more.
 It is a good read.
-She also has a video about professional practices on line at “The Good, the bad and the Ugly“.
-This is the link for all of her presentations called “Herriete Estel Berman Slideshares”
+She also has a video about professional practices online at “The Good, the Bad and the Ugly“.
+This is the link for all of her presentations called “Harriete Estel Berman Slideshares”

 Living Beyond Academia & Thriving

 “Few things sadden me more than to hear an individual who is walking through the gallery begin to praise a family member for their “creativity” and passion, only to be closely followed by the concerned, “Too bad they can’t make a living at it.
 Maybe after they finish their degree in _______ (fill in the blank with a choice perceived of as sensible).”
 More...The upside to such an encounter is the opportunity to seize a teachable moment and when I was employed in academia the topic was a banner I waived all the time to anyone who would listen.
 Students certainly, but first and foremost, parents and deans.
 What I believe IS required to have a successful life in the arts is as follows:

 - An ear attuned to your spirit and natural skill sets.